 CTL's Academic Technology Solutions Lab (ATSL) is a resource center for faculty, instructors, and teaching assistants interested in using academic technology to improve teaching, learning, and research.
 Visit their learning technology page to review the many tools, software, and hardware available, or email firstname.lastname@example.org to schedule an appointment.

 Questions about classroom spaces and technology?
-Learning Technology and Spaces, a part of Stanford Student Affairs, supports an ecosystem of platforms, tools, and services, as well as technology-rich classrooms and learning spaces.
+Learning Technology and Spaces, a part of Stanford Student Affairs, supports a variety of platforms, tools, and services, as well as technology-rich classrooms and learning spaces.

 What is my eligibility for tuition and training reimbursement?